 raspi2png

-raspi2png is an utility with the purpose of taking a “snapshot” of the Raspberry Pi screen.
-It is also reported to work well for Minecraft screen captures.
-For more information see Andrew Duncan’s raspi2png Github page.
+raspi2png is a utility with the purpose of taking a “snapshot” of the Raspberry Pi screen.
+It has been tested successfully with RetroPie and has been reported to work well for Minecraft screen captures.

-After the raspi2png command is triggered, a screenshot is saved as a PNG file.
+After its installation, the raspi2png command will save a screenshot as a PNG file.
 The screenshot command is triggered on the Raspberry Pi itself using a terminal command, but because the command can be triggered from a remote location it can capture both GUI and terminal screens.

-The utility and its dependencies are to be installed locally on the Raspberry Pi.
-The raspi2png project files need to be downloaded from Github, after which they need to be compiled.
+The raspi2png utility and its dependencies are to be installed locally on the Raspberry Pi.
+The project files need to be downloaded/cloned from Github, after which the utility needs to be compiled.

 The first step is to connect to the Raspberry Pi using PuTTY.
 After having terminal access to the Raspberry Pi, do an update/upgrade first: